-I was born in 1989 in a French region of Charente-Maritime.
-My father is Cameroonian and my mother is French.
-At the age of 9 I start my first lessons of modern jazz dance and classical dance.
+I was born in 1989 in France.
+My father is Cameroonian, and my mother is French.
+At the age of 9, I started my first lessons of modern jazz dance and classical dance.

 From 2004 to 2006, I studied at the Conservatoire de Bordeaux as well as with Alain Gonotey Cie Lullaby.
 In 2007, I turned, particularly, towards contemporary dance and joined choreographic artists course in Centre National de Danse Contemporaine in Angers (CNDC) supervised by Emmanuelle Huynh.
 At the same time, I kept on with my literary studies at Université Paris 3 Sorbonne Nouvelle until 2014, where I got my master’s degree in Modern Literature.

 As a performer, I have worked with choreographers from various aesthetics: Emmanuelle Huynh (Cribles, Augures) and Alain Buffard (Tout va bien), Raphaëlle Delaunay (Bitter Sugar), Fanny de Chaillé (Passage à l’acte), Gaël Sesboüé (Grammes), Éléonore Didier (Moi, mes copines, à l’instant où ça s’arrête), Anne Collod (Le parlement des Invisibles), Herman Diephuis (Clan ; Mix), Nina Santès (Hymen Hymne ; République Zombie).

 Nonetheless, this experience is mainly influenced by my encounter and collaboration with Marlene Monteiro Freitas.
 (D’ivoire et chair, les statues souffrent aussi ; Bacchantes, prélude pour une purge ; Mal Embriaguez Divina).